 Why Do We Measure The Half-life And Not The Full Life?

 Should we account for the entire impact of the drug?
 Well, yes, and we are.
 See, the percentage of substance that is not eliminated during the half-life is the active part of the substance.
 So, we want to start by measuring the stuff that is active in your system; not the other stuff.

 Also, people have a lot harder time burning fat.
 So, for the urine and plasma, it could take up to 3-4 days for the half-life of the drug.
 In some cases, depending on the method of consumption and amount ingested, it could take up to 10 to 12 days.

 Why Do I Need To Know This?

 Understanding this concept will help save you a lot of time and unnecessary effort when doing it.

-- In the first half-life, fifty percent of the marijuana has been eliminated from the system
+- In the first half-life, 50% of the marijuana has been eliminated from the system

-- In the second half-life, fifty percent of the remaining active substance is eliminated which leaves twenty-five percent remaining.
+- In the second half-life, 50% of the remaining active substance is eliminated which leaves 25% remaining.

-- In the third half-life, fifty percent of that remaining brings us to twelve and a half percent left in the system.
+- In the third half-life, half of the remaining 25% is eliminated, which brings us to 12.5% left in the system.

-- The process keeps going at this same pace until everything is completely gone.
+- The process keeps going at the same pace, until everything is completely gone.

 The process grows longer with the more substance use during this half-life process.

 Adding It Up

 If this is still a little too general for you, don’t fear.
 You can get a decent calculation online with a THC calculator.
 This online calculator will give you an estimated time of how long the drugs will be in the system, and it focuses primarily on the half-life of the substance.

 - Select whether you want to use imperial or metric measurements